trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 ## Q&A

 1. How do we register to participate in this track? \
-Please follow the TREC registration guidelines from their [Call for Participation](https://trec.nist.gov/pubs/call2024.html).
+*Please follow the TREC registration guidelines from their [Call for Participation](https://trec.nist.gov/pubs/call2024.html).*
 2. Why can't we join the Slack channel? \
-[#lateral-reading-2024](https://trectalk.slack.com/archives/C065QFMRNBY) is in the TREC workspace.
-Please join the workspace first by following the instructions in the TREC 2024 welcome email after registration.
+*[#lateral-reading-2024](https://trectalk.slack.com/archives/C065QFMRNBY) is in the TREC workspace.
+Please join the workspace first by following the instructions in the TREC 2024 welcome email after registration.*
+3. Is there a limit on how many runs each group can submit?\
+*Participating groups will be allowed to submit as many runs as they like, but they need authorization from the track organizers before submitting more than 10 runs per task.
+Not all runs are likely to be used for pooling and groups will need to specify a preference ordering for pooling purposes.*

 ## Organizers